spring-attic/scripted-alpha/README.md

 - Sidepanel: alongside the main editor a sidepanel can be opened - currently this can be used to host a second editor.
 - Key binding to external command: Key bindings in the editor can invoke external commands (less, mvn, etc)

+The editor is actually the Eclipse Orion editor with a few additional bells and whistles.
+Anyone familiar with editing in Eclipse will immediately know many of the key bindings the Scripted editor supports.

 Many of these are covered in this introductory screencast:<br>
 <a href="http://dist.springsource.org/release/SCRIPTED/Scripted2.mov"><img align="center" src="http://dist.springsource.org/release/SCRIPTED/posterScripted2.png" width="428" height="263"/></a>

 # How do I try it out?

-The only pre-req for trying it out is that you have node installed.
-Grab node from here: [http://nodejs.org/](http://nodejs.org)
+The only pre-req for trying it out is that you have Node.js installed.
+Grab it from here: [http://nodejs.org/](http://nodejs.org)

 Then you can grab the most recent packaged release from here: